sylverpyro/steamdeck-setups/clean-slate-setup.md

 * In Desktop mode, add a new Steam Library
   - Steam -> Settings -> Downloads -> Add Steam library Folder

-If you are re-using an SD card from a previuos install that used the 'format' method of adding the library
+If you are re-using an SD card from a previuos install, you'll need to move your `steamapps` directory into the new SteamLib folder
+**WARNING:** Ultimately this does not work very well.
+You're better off deleting the `steamapps` dir and re-downloading your Steam games
 ```
 cd /run/media/mmcblk0p1
 rmdir SteamLibrary/steamapps